XiaozhouCui/re-store/walk-through.md

 ### Get webhook signing secret

-- Run `stripe listen`, it will give a webhook signing secret
+- Run `stripe listen`, it will give a webhook **Signing Secret** for localhost
 - Copy the key and paste it to _appsettings.json_ as `WhSecret` under `StripeSettings`
+- Once the app is deployed, a new **Signing Secret** will be provided and then be added as environment variable in Heroku

 ### Integrate webhook in API